AHendley84/Pizza-Stop-MIlestone-Project-3/README.md

 ---
 ## Features
 ---
-### Index/Home Page
+### Home/Base Page
-The Index/Home Page is the introduction to the game that provides an explanation on how to play, how the cards are dealt and what you need to win the game.
+The Home/Base Page is the introduction to the website, providing an insight into its purpose and providing the user the option to login or register.
+It consists of two separate pages, the base and the home pages.

 ![Index/Home page image]()